-To reduce crime and nuisance To conserve natural and manmade resources x x x N/A N/A Overall commentary and any cumulative effects data.
-Mitigati in place to redu ategy and will have a positive impact to ace impact of the business park on the
+To reduce crime and nuisance To conserve natural and manmade resources x х x N/A N/A Overall commentary and any cumulative effects This Policy is not over and above the Core Strategy and will have a positive impact towards the SEA baseline data.
+Mitigation measures are in place to reduce impact of the business park on the area.
+The policy directly supports Core Strategy policy E3.